Installing, accessing, and deleting OpenShift Dedicated clusters

 - Click Next.

-Optional: Expand Edit node labels to add labels to your nodes.
-Click Add label to add more node labels and select Next.
+Optional: Expand Add node labels to add labels to your nodes.
+Click Add additional label to add an additional node label and select Next.

 ImportantThis step refers to labels within Kubernetes, not Google Cloud.
 For more information regarding Kubernetes labels, see Labels and Selectors.

 On the Network configuration page, select Public or Private to use either public or private API endpoints and application routes for your cluster.
-If you select Private, Use Private Service Connect is selected by default.
+If you select Private and selected OpenShift Dedicated version 4.17 or later as your cluster version, Use Private Service Connect is selected by default.
 Private Service Connect (PSC) is Google Cloud’s security-enhanced networking feature.
 You can disable PSC by clicking the Use Private Service Connect checkbox.

 NoteRed Hat recommends using Private Service Connect when deploying a private OpenShift Dedicated cluster on Google Cloud.
 Private Service Connect ensures there is a secured, private connectivity between Red Hat infrastructure, Site Reliability Engineering (SRE) and private OpenShift Dedicated clusters.